mstocco/mariostoc.co/content/traininglog/20200913-ironman2021-50weeksout.md

 ### NOTES
 Total Time: **0 minutes**

-I was up really early but I feel more rested and ready to take on Monday.
+I was up really early (4am) so I checked in on a few things at work.
+That early start meant I got a morning nap between 06:30 and 08:00; from there I was ready to take on the Monday.

+Flexibility Routine V3! showed me that my hamstrings are tight and the straddle positions at the end of the routine were challenging too.
+My quads, adductors and hipflexors are GTG.

+Today was another smoky day but the rain started at 16:30.

 <!---->